zaihanoi/zaihanoi.github.io/wu/cap/cap.md

 <USER_KEY>
 ```

-10. Privilege Escalation & try to gain the root key
+### Step 10.
+Privilege Escalation & try to gain the root key

    - Next step, I tried to login to `ssh` with nathan's account and it was successfull: